zzril/detect-root/README.md

 Build
 -----

-### Downloading the gradle wrapper

-If you care about reproducible builds, you may want to use not only the same gradle version, but also the exact same gradle wrapper version that is used for downloading the actual gradle.
-It is recommended to simply check this in into the repository, but then it is also recommended to not check in binary files.

-The wrapper originally used for this project is the one that comes with gradle version 7.0.2.
-You can download that using the following commands:
+This project uses Gradle, but does not provide the Gradle wrapper binaries because checking in binaries into version control is a very bad practice.

+If you have Gradle installed, you can probably use that directly.
+Otherwise, you can download the wrapper in the following way:
 ```sh
 cd gradle/wrapper/
 wget 'https://services.gradle.org/distributions/gradle-7.0.2-src.zip'